202: The Sidehackers

 A paraphrase of the exchange between Indiana Jones (Harrison Ford) and his treacherous guide Satipo (a very young Alfred Molina) at the beginning of the 1981 film Raiders of the Lost Ark.

 Around the clubhouse turn, there’s Apartment House with plenty of room.
-Colonel holds on in the stretch.
+Girdle holds on in the stretch.
 And pulling up the rear is Beetlebomb.

 There’s the team from Foot Locker.